 Meet Mark Riley, one of the Kids on the Block, who happens to have cerebral palsy.
 In the skit, when Mark meets his new neighbor, Melody James, he has to answer a lot of questions about his disability—one question almost knocks him out of his chair.
 But Mark doesn’t mind.
 He’s happy to satisfy Melody’s curiosity, and afterward he always looks forward to the many raised hands from the kids in the audience, eager to ask more questions.

-Mark’s mission is the same as all the other Kids on the Block: to help educate elementary students about disabilities in order to break down barriers and create empathy and understanding for their peers with disabilities—and to do it in the most fun, interesting, and interactive way.
+Mark’s mission is the same as all the other Kids on the Block: to help educate elementary school students about disabilities in order to break down barriers, and create empathy and understanding for their peers with disabilities — and to do it in the most fun, interesting, and interactive way.

 “A super show!
 Thanks for presenting a crucial message in a way that captivated children and adults alike.”

 – Streams Elementary

 Schools can choose any three skits from the following:

 Cerebral Palsy: Mark meets his new neighbor, Melody, whose curiosity leads to some very interesting, and even embarrassing, questions.
 (Suitable for K - 5)

 Hearing Impairment: Though Mandy is always late, she always has time for a fun sign language lesson.
 (KOB’s most popular skit/suitable for K - 5)